 Retail stores and online giants, like Amazon, are also exerting pressure.
 In 2017, Wal-Mart made a big splash with the introduction of two-foot-tall robotic shelving units to identify either missing, mislabeled or mispriced items.
 This robotic application scans and checks aisles to employ better monitoring of goods to alleviate inconsistent routines by traditional workers.
 But for now, human employees still do the actual restocking.

 Retailers and Grocers move to shelf ready packaging

-Walmart, along with Kroger, has implemented new requirements for shelf-ready packaging (SRP) or “pretty darn quick (PDQ)” as a Wal-Mart executive recently put it.
+Walmart, along with Kroger, has implemented new requirements for retail ready packaging (RRP) and shelf-ready packaging (SRP) (or “pretty darn quick (PDQ)” as a Wal-Mart executive recently put it).
 Mass retailer and club store business models want easy-to-stock displays for end caps, pallet wraps, multi-packs and more, as documented in the recent Rovema and Vanguard Packaging “Shelf Ready Packaging Guide” from 2017.

 The SRP value proposition presents a two-in-one packaging combination with an outer tray foundation and primary packaging inside.
 The tray, which can be a shrink tray or 5-panel RSC, help personnel in the back of club stores and distribution centers find these products.
 Of course, the primary packaging design and execution is crucial for conversions, and that’s where stand-up pouches have a distinct advantage.

 Shelf appeal is now more critical than ever as consumers become more fragmented from established brands and begin relying more on point-of-sale information to make decisions, like the clean-labeling trends.
 Consumers are also leaving brand loyalty in the dust.
 As the 7th largest brewer in the U.S.,Deschutes Brewery has seen the many benefits of this trend.